It’s all about the journey: Tips on preparing for your road trip are here!

-By getting in-depth with your pre-road trip research, you’ll know exactly how to prepare your vehicle and your passengers for the entire length of the adventure.
-Stay safe by ensuring that your car can handle the terrain and weather that’s ahead of you, as some vehicles may struggle with highways along mountains, hot deserts, or slick ice if you don’t plan ahead.
+By getting in-depth with your pre-road trip research, you’ll know exactly how to prepare your vehicle and passengers for the entire adventure length.
+Stay safe by ensuring that your car can handle the terrain and weather ahead of you, as some vehicles may struggle with highways along mountains, hot deserts, or slick ice if you don’t plan ahead.

 Make Yourself a Checklist

-Long before you begin packing, make yourself a lengthy checklist of everything you need to pack and every task you need to do around the house.
-Start on the checklist at least a month in advance to give yourself time to make additions to the list or change things you don’t like.
+Before packing, make yourself a lengthy checklist of everything you need to pack and every task you need to do around the house.
+Start on the checklist at least a month in advance to give yourself time to add to the list or change things you don’t like.
 Split the list into smaller parts by giving some jobs to other members of your traveling party.
 Delegate those ugly tasks!

 Clean and Sanitize

-A road trip provides plenty of opportunities for illnesses to pop up, even if you practice social distancing.
-Inside or outside of a pandemic, get in the habit of cleaning and sanitizing your vehicle just like you would your own home, and don’t forget to sanitize your gang after every pit stop.
+A road trip provides plenty of opportunities for illnesses, even if you practice social distancing.
+Inside or outside of a pandemic, get into the habit of cleaning and sanitizing your vehicle just like your own home, and don’t forget to sanitize your gang after every pit stop.
 It may be tedious work, but it’s completely worth it if you don’t get sick at your destination or when you get home.